slackalaxy/sboutils/README.md

 Options:
   -v, --verbose  display a more verbose output
 ```
-As an example, let's consider **inkscape** and display information about it, by `sboask info inkscape`.
+As an example, let's consider **inkscape** and display information about it, using the `info` task.
 This outputs the following, where dependencies *lxml*, *numpy* and *potrace* I already have installed:
 ```
 bash-5.1$ sboask info inkscape